george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

 As it says, use `ctrl-X` to exit and return to the `rshell` prompt.
 When you run `repl` for the first time, it seems to actively interrupt any running program, in order to get you to the REPL prompt, but if you exit to the `rshell` prompt then it doesn't do this on subsequent invocations of `repl`.

-Tab completion works for filenames in various situations, e.g. when using `ls`, but does not work in others, e.g. when using `connect`.
+Tab completion works for filenames in various situations, e.g. when using `ls`, but does not work in others, e.g. when using the `connect` command.

-If you disconnect and reconnect your board, it automatically reconnects.
+If you unplug your board and then reconnect it, `rshell` automatically reconnects.
 However, I found this didn't work perfectly, e.g. after reconnection I found that pressing `ctrl-C` while in the MicroPython REPL killed `rshell` rather than simply interrupting whatever was running in MicroPython.

 For simply doing a hard reset, pressing the reset button on the board works fine.
-Or in the REPL one can the following:
+Or in the REPL one can do the following:

     > repl
     >>> import machine; machine.reset()

+It's nice that `rshell` behaves as if `/pyboard` is a directory of your local filesystem, i.e. it pretends that your board is mounted under this directory.
+However the disadvantage of not having the concept of a local and remote filesystem is that you end up having to use long-ish path names to refer to your _local_ files if you've changed directory within `rshell` to `/pyboard`:

+    > cd /pyboard
+    > ls
+    boot.py
+    > cp ~/my-project/main.py .
+    > ls
+    boot.py        main.py

+Aside: `rshell` understands that `~` means your home directory but currently tab completion breaks when using `~`.

+Note: when you use `ls` wihtout `-l` it doesn't behave quite like normal `ls`, it groups files by type (directories, `.py` files etc.) and sorts the filenames within these groups.

 You can also use `rshell` to run a single command and then exit: